Is “Living the Dream” truly possible for residents of homeowners associations?

 Back in the 1970s and early 1980s, ABC had a hit television series called Fantasy Island.
+(If you’ve never heard of it, check out this link.)
 The theme of the show was that visitors would arrive on an isolated Pacific island where, according to rumor, their wildest dreams and fantasies would come true.

 As Ricardo Montalban famously declared, guests of Fantasy Island “deserve miracles.”